-The GWOSC website provides easy point-and-click access to discovering all available public data products.
+The GWOSC website provides easy point-and-click discovery of public data products.
 In addition, the website supports queries through a JSON API, which can allow scripts to search for, discover, and download data products associated with a given time or event.
-API access is supported by a lightweight Python client, called gwosc [40], available through pypi [41].
+API access is supported by a lightweight Python client, called gwosc [44], available through pypi [45].